-1. Staff Mix - The continued implementation of state-funded all-day kindergarten and K-3 class size reductions increases state-funded certificated instructional staff (CIS) by 2,537 FTEs in the 2015-16 school year and an additional 3,100 FTEs in the 2016-17 school year, increasing state-funded CIS by 4.1 percent in the 2015-16 school year and 9.1 percent in the 2016-17 school year.
-The budget assumes that, for school year 2015-16, approximately 39 percent of the new state-funded teachers will have zero years of experience, and approximately one-half will have a master's degree.
-For the 2016-17 school year, it is assumed that the new teachers added in the 2015-16 school year will have gained one year of experience and that approximately 24 percent of the newly added teachers for the 2016-17 school year will be new to teaching.
-Staff mix, the state's term for average years of experience and educational credits, is reduced to reflect these new hires in the K-12 system.

-2. Reduce Early Elementary Class Size - Chapter 236, Laws of 2010 (SHB 2776) established new funding formulas for basic education programs, requiring class sizes of 17 students for grades kindergarten through three (K-3) by the 2017-18 school year.
-The 2015-17 budget continues implementation of the reduced class sizes by providing funding to reduce general education class sizes from 25.23 full-time equivalent students (FTEs) to 22.49 FTEs in school year 2015-16 and 19.74 FTEs in school year 2016-17.
-Additionally, funding is provided to reduce high poverty class sizes in grades K-1 from 20.3 FTEs to 19.2 FTEs in the 2015-16 school year and 18.1 FTEs in the in the 2016-17 school year, and in grades 2-3 from 24.1 FTEs to 21.73 FTEs in the 2015-16 school year and 19.37 in the 2016-17 school year.
-This class size funding schedule aligns with an implementation policy of increasing funding for class sizes in equal annual increments with a final target of 17 FTEs in the 2017-18 school year.
-School district allocations are in proportion to the school building actual average demonstrated class size across grades K-3.

-3. Expand Full-Day Kindergarten - Chapter 236, Laws of 2010 (SHB 2776) requires statewide basic education funding of all-day kindergarten by the 2017-18 school year.
-State-funded all-day kindergarten is increased from 43.75 percent of kindergarten enrollment to 71.88 percent in school year 2015-16 and is fully implemented at 100 percent of kindergarten enrollment, one year ahead of the statutorily required deadline.
+- 1. Staff Mix The continued implementation of state-funded all-day kindergarten and K-3 class size reductions increases state-funded certificated instructional staff (CIS) by 1,901 FTEs in the 2015-16 school year and an additional 3,141 FTEs in the 2016-17 school year.
+The budget assumes that, for school year 2015-16, approximately one-third of the new state-funded teachers will have zero years of experience, and approximately one-half of the new certificated instrucational staff will have a master's degree.
+For the 2016-17 school year, it is assumed that the new teachers added in the 2015-16 school year will have gained one year of experience and that approximately one-third of the newly added teachers for the 2016-17 school year will be new to teaching.
+Staff mix, the state's term for average years of experience and educational credits, is reduced to reflect these new hires in the K-12 system. - 2.
+Reduce Early Elementary Class Size Chapter 236, Laws of 2010 (SHB 2776) established new funding formulas for basic education programs, requiring class sizes of 17 students for grades Kindergarten through three (K-3) by the 2017-18 school year.
+Funding is provided to phase in reduced class sizes with the largest class size reductions occurring in early grades in the first year and then following the cohort of students who have already received the benefit of state-funded class size reduction in the second year.
+Additionally priority is given to high poverty elementary schools, measured by those with the highest percentage of students eligible for the federal Free and Reduced-Price Lunch program.
+Funding is provided to fully implement a class size of 17 for K-1 students in high poverty schools in the 2016-17 school year.
+Allocations to school districts is provided in proportion to each school buildings' demonstrated actual average class size, averaged across all four grades. - 3.
+Expand Full-Day Kindergarten - Chapter 236, Laws of 2010 (SHB 2776) requires statewide basic education funding of all-day kindergarten by the 2017-18 school year.
+Statefunded all-day kindergarten is increased from 43.75 percent of kindergarten enrollment to 71.88 percent in school year 2015-16 and is fully implemented at 100 percent of kindergarten enrollment, one year ahead of the statutorily required deadline. - 5.
+Special Education Ombuds - The 2014 supplemental operating budget included a provision to transfer the special education ombuds duties and funding from the office of the superintendent of public instruction to the office of the education ombuds within the Office of the Governor.

-4. Family Engagement Coordinators - In December 2012, the Joint Task Force on Education Funding recommended that the Legislature increase state funding for family engagement coordinators in the prototypical elementary school from 0 FTEs to 0.5 FTEs per prototypical elementary school.
-The allocation for the staff type was increased to 0.0825 FTEs beginning in the 2013-14 school year.
-Funding is provided to increase the prototypical elementary school family engagement coordinator to 0.222 FTEs in the 2015-16 school year and 0.361 in the 2016-17 school year.
-This increase in the state-allocated FTE represents an equal annual increment increase with the intention of reaching the recommended target of 0.5 FTEs by the 2017-18 school year.

-5. Special Education Ombuds - The 2014 supplemental operating budget included a provision to transfer the special education ombuds duties and funding from the office of the superintendent of public instruction to the office of the education ombuds within the Office of the Governor.
 The provision was subsequently vetoed.
-Funding is provided to restore the position in the office of the education of public instruction.

-6. Dual Credit - Funding is provided for implementation of Chapter 202, Laws of 2015 (E2SHB 1546 - dual credit educational opportunities), eliminating the use of running start for courses offered in the high school, and creating subsidies and per credit fee limits for college in the high school classes for eligible 11th and 12th grade students.
+Funding is provided to restore the position in the office of the education of public instruction. - 6.
+Dual Credit - Funding is provided for implementation of Chapter 202, Laws of 2015 (E2SHB 1546), eliminating the use of running start for courses offered in the high school, and creating subsidies and per credit fee limits for college in the high school classes for eligible 11th and 12th grade students. - 8.
+Fed and Other Fund Adj.
+Federal funding levels are adjusted to reflect updated information provided by the Office of the Superintendent of Public Instruction on March 27, 2015.

-7. Guidance Counselor - In December 2012, the Joint Task Force on Education Funding recommended that the Legislature increase state funding for guidance counselors in the prototypical middle and high schools by 0.5 full-time equivalent (FTE) staff.
-The allocation for prototypical middle and high school guidance counselors were each increased by 0.1 FTE staff beginning in the 2013-14 school year.
-Funding is provided to increase the prototypical middle school guidance counselor from 1.216 FTE staff to 1.349 FTE staff in the 2015-16 school year and 1.483 FTE staff in the 2016-17 school year.
-Funding for the prototypical high school guidance counselors is increased from 2.539 FTE staff to 2.672 in school year 2015-16 and 2.806 in school year 2016-17.
-These increases in the state-allocated FTEs represents an equal annual increment increase with the intention of reaching the recommended target of increasing the counselor FTEs by 0.5 FTEs by the 2017-18 school year.

-8. Fed and Other Fund Adj. - Federal funding levels are adjusted to reflect updated information provided by the Office of the Superintendent of Public Instruction on March 27, 2015

-9. Additional COLA - Consistent with the increases provided to state employees, the school employee cost-of-living increases are funded at 3 percent for the 2015-16 school year and 1.8 percent for the 2016-17 school year.
-These increases are inclusive of the Initiative 732 (I-732) cost-of-living increase estimated at 1.8 percent for the 2015-16 school year and 1.3 percent for the 2016-17 school year.
-I-732, approved by voters in 2000, requires an annual cost-of-living increase (COLA) for school employees based on the Seattle Consumer Price Index for the prior calendar year.
+8:03 pm

+June 20, 2015

-Educational Service Districts
+Educational Service Districts (Dollars in Thousands)